Somerset Place

 Righting wrongs

-The renovation of the townhouses at the eastern end formed phase 1 of the works, and involved the careful conservation of the largely intact Georgian properties.
-This work included the removal of modern intrusions and the repair of a failed building structure – this is where water penetration and a lack of maintenance had led to the extensive decay of the building fabric.
+The renovation of the townhouses at the eastern end formed the first phase of the works, and involved the careful conservation of the largely intact Georgian properties.
+This work included the removal of modern intrusions and the repair of a failed building structure where water penetration and a lack of maintenance had led to the extensive decay of the building fabric.

 Completing the crescent